iVantage/angular-ivh-treeview/README.md

 [ ![Build Status][travis-img] ][travis-link]

-> A treeview for AngularJS with filtering and checkbox support.
+> A treeview for AngularJS with filtering, checkbox support, custom templates,
+> and more.

 ## Example usage